 It’s not a holiday in my family.
-My family members without dads, for whatever reasons, usually assembles in person: the cousins with divorced and estranged dads; my mom and her siblings whose dad died 7 years ago; and my grandmother and her siblings with long-gone parents.
+My family members without dads, for whatever reasons, usually assemble in person: the cousins with divorced and estranged dads; my mom and her siblings whose father died seven years ago; and my grandmother and her siblings with long-gone parents.
 Amid COVID-19, I imagine this coming Sunday will look a lot different.
-An already isolating holiday for people without fathers, fathers without children, and anyone else under the sun for whom this Sunday will bring pain and discomfort, will likely be much more challenging this year.
+Already isolating for people without fathers, fathers without children, and anyone else who associates the holiday with pain and discomfort, Father’s Day will likely be much more challenging this year.

 My mom found bags of old photos, some of which I’d never seen before, including a great one of my dad and me.
-While I grieved the loss of the end of my senior year of college, I recognized the tender spots that still remain from grief over my dad, which helped me focus on them directly for the first time in a while.
+While I grieved this loss of the end of my senior year of college, I recognized the tender spots that still remain from grief over my dad, which helped me focus on them directly for the first time in a while.
 I cleaned out my closet, which used to be his, and donated some of his old hats I had previously been unwilling to part with, while incorporating some of his old comfy clothes in my new quarantine wardrobe.
 One sweater, in particular.